RETURN to Periodic Table

-The outer spheres above simply indicate the directions of maximum electron density.
-The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
+NOTE: The small spheres in the image above simply indicate the directions of maximum electron density.
+The 3rd shell orbitals themselves will be more like spherical tetrahedra.
 The entire shell will be filled with electron density.
-It will be highest at the center of the face of each orbital and will decrease toward the nodal regions that divide the shell into four equal volumes, where electron density will be lowest.
-Like argon, silicon features two nested spherical tetrahedra, the inner 2nd shell comprising 4 di-electrons, the outer 3rd shell comprising 4 single electrons.
+It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not necessarily zero).
+Like argon, silicon features two nested spherical tetrahedra — an inner 2nd shell comprising 4 di-electrons, and an outer 3rd shell comprising 4 single electrons.

-Silicon can make 4 bonds, like carbon, and its natural crystal form has the same network covalent structure as diamond.
-This gives it a high melting point, but not the same strength or hardness as diamond because silicon does not bond with itself as strongly as does carbon.
-We also therefore do not see many organic molecule analogues involving silicon in place of carbon.
+Like carbon silicon can make 4 covalent bonds, and its natural crystal form has the same network covalent structure as diamond.
+This gives it a high melting point, but not the same strength or hardness as diamond because, being larger, silicon does not bond with itself as strongly as carbon does.
+We also do not see many organic molecule analogues involving silicon in place of carbon.

-As a result of silicon becoming less of an electrical resistor as temperature increases, it is a semiconductor, with important uses in electronics and photovoltaics.
+Since silicon becomes less of an electrical resistor as temperature increases, it is a semiconductor, with important uses in electronics and photovoltaics.